JesalDM/README-generator/README.md

 ## Usage
 1. In the command line/terminal within the directory that the project is downloaded, invoke the application using the command 'node index.js'
 2. Provide answers to the list of questions prompted.
-3. When all the answers are provided, you will get a "Success!" message and a sampleReadme.md file will be generated in the same directory based on the responses.
-You can rename the file to README.md.
+3. When all the answers are provided, you will get a "Success!" message and a file named ```sampleReadme.md``` will be generated in the same directory based on the responses.
+You can copy the file to the destination folder and rename it to ```README.md```.
 4. An error will be displayed if the file generation is unsuccessful.

 ## Contributing